 Understand how Windows Server Backup differential backup works (although Microsoft calls it incremental backup) and get the methods to take differential or incremental backup in Server 2008, 2012, 2016, etc.

-Windows Server Backup with differential backup
+What are Windows Server Backup types?

-After creating a full backup, at the next backup, Windows Server Backup will only backs up the changed data and merge it with the last backup.
+After creating a full backup, at the next backup, Windows Server Backup will only back up the changed data and merge it with the last backup.
 Therefore, you only see one full backup in the backup drive, which is quite convenient and fast for restoration.
-Actually, the way Windows Server Backup works is more like differential backup though Windows claims to be incremental backup.
+Actually, the way Windows Server Backup works is more like differential backup though Windows claims to be the incremental backup.

-Create differential backup in Windows Server
+Create a differential backup in Windows Server

-If you create a scheduled backup with Windows Server Backup, it will using “differential backup” by default.
-You can click Configure Performance Settings in WSB wizard select full backup or incremental backup.
+If you create a scheduled backup with Windows Server Backup, it will use “differential backup” by default.
+You can click Configure Performance Settings in WSB wizard to select full backup or incremental backup.
 However, in Windows Server 2008, you can only create scheduled backup using Wbadmin enable backup command.
 For example, to create a bare metal backup to G: drive performed at 00:00 every day, you can use the following command:

 Wbadmin enable backup -backuptarget:G: -allcritical -include:systemstate -schedule:00:00

 If you create a scheduled backup job to network shared folder or a mapped network drive, all the backups will only be performed by full backup because network location is not a volume.
-If you need to create differential backup or incremental backup to network folder, you need to third party backup software.
+If you need to create differential backup or incremental backup to network folder, you need third party backup software.